Satellite Internet access: Satellites launched

+Geostationary orbit

 The WINDS satellite was launched on February 23, 2008.
 The WINDS satellite is used to provide broadband Internet services to Japan and locations across the Asia-Pacific region.
 The satellite to provides a maximum speed of 155 Mbit/s down and 6 Mbit/s up to residences with a 45 cm aperture antenna and a 1.2 Gbit/s connection to businesses with a 5-meter antenna.
 It has reached the end of its design life expectancy.

 SkyTerra-1 was launched in mid-November 2010, providing North America, while Hylas-1 was launched in November 2010, targeting Europe.

 On December 26, 2010, Eutelsat's KA-SAT was launched.
 It covers the European continent with 80 spot beams—focused signals that cover an area a few hundred kilometers across Europe and the Mediterranean.
 Spot beams allow for frequencies to be effectively reused in multiple regions without interference.
 The result is increased capacity.
 Each of the spot beams has an overall capacity of 900 Mbit/s and the entire satellite will has a capacity of 70 Gbit/s.

 ViaSat-1 was launched Oct.
 19, 2011 from Baikonur, Kazakhstan, offering 140 Gbit/s of total throughput capacity, through the Exede Internet service.
 Passengers aboard JetBlue Airways can use this service since 2015.
 The service has also been expanded to United Airlines, American Airlines, Scandinavian Airlines, Virgin America and Qantas.

 The EchoStar XVII satellite was launched July 5, 2012 by Arianespace and was placed in its permanent geosynchronous orbital slot of 107.1° West longitude, servicing HughesNet.
 This Ka-band satellite has over 100 Gbit/s of throughput capacity.

-Since 2013, the O3b satellite constellation claims an end-to-end round-trip latency of 238 ms for data services.

-In 2015 and 2016, the Australian Government launched two satellites to provide internet to regional Australians and residents of External Territories, such as Norfolk Island and Christmas Island.
+In 2015 and 2016, the Australian Government launched two Sky Muster geostationary satellites to provide internet to regional Australians and residents of External Territories, such as Norfolk Island and Christmas Island.

+In 2006 and 2015, the Argentinian company ARSAT launched the ARSAT-1 and ARSAT-2 satellites, respectively.
+Providing internet and TV access to remote locations in its country of origin.